payalmantri/CS-411-UIUC-Project/doc/ProjectDescription.md

 ## Usefulness

-This project will be useful for soccer fans who are interested in forming their own virtual football teams and competing against others.
+This project will be useful for soccer fans who are interested in forming their own virtual soccer teams and competing against others.
 Users will be able to demonstrate their knowledge of soccer players and tactics, while staying up-to-date with the most recent player statistics.
 Our website provides search functionality for players based on their statistics including name, position, rating, base price, etc. and aggregation functionality for the formation of teams.

 Many fantasy leagues for sports exist including Fantasy Premier League and ESPN Fantasy Soccer, but we are implementing a version of fantasy soccer where there is no preseason draft and all players are available to each user.
 Instead, users will be working with a set budget that limits the quality of the players that can be put on a single team.